biradon/biradon.github.io/content/project_details/seefruits.md

 ### Overview 📜
 This is the **[hackathon](https://hackcanada.org/) project** I joined with my team in Waterloo.
 It was my first hackathon ever, and we were all so inspired by the vibe from Silicon Valley.
 The whole 2 days felt like a mini Silicon Valley experience!

+We created an AI-powered marketplace using object detection of Gemini to identify and promote “ugly” fruits, addressing food waste as a national issue in Canada - theme of this year event.

 ![This is the one](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExb21vMWhqaXNtdTYyaXNpcXdrbGFjanNsOTRzY292ZjhxMDFhZWE5MyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/26FmQcjUrHfNjKQGA/giphy.gif)
 (That's why our app's name is SeeFruits 😆)